 This contest is primarily to test Branch organisation and weld a team of workers together.
 Your team can aim to be as competitive or as social as it likes, or all points in between.
 There is work for all: spouses/partners, prospective members etc.

-The Jock White Field day contest for 2020 is being held on Saturday/Sunday 22 & 23 February.
+The Jock White Field day contest for 2023 will be held on

 1. AIMS and OBJECTIVES: